 Is Varicose Vein Surgery Better Than Other Treatments?

 The results were from a CLASS (Comparison of Laser, Surgery and Foam Sclerotherapy) study.
-Of all the treatments they explored, two non-surgical treatments are ones we provide in our Houston area vein clinics.
+Of all the treatments they explored, two non-surgical treatments are ones we provide in our Houston and Dallas area vein clinics.
 These include Foam Sclerotherapy and Laser Ablation.
+Before we get to the results of this study, let’s take a closer look at one of the options: Sclerotherapy!

-And the study didn’t just look at immediate impact.
+As we mentioned, the CLASS study compares the results of treating your veins with surgery or less invasive options.
+And the study didn’t just look at the immediate impact.
 Instead, researchers compared the treatment’s long-term results with surgery.
 With sclerotherapy, we inject your abnormal vein with a substance that gradually causes its collapse.
 With ablation, we use bursts of laser light to collapse your vein.
 Both are minimally invasive procedures.

 For this study, researchers followed 800 varicose vein patients treated between 2008 and 2012.
 At the end of five years, patients answered questions about their quality of life, the financial cost and their willingness to recommend the treatment to others.